Use your Facebook account to sign into other sites and see what your friends are doing across the web.

 - Share activities back to Facebook

 You can also choose to skip sharing altogether by choosing Skip as an option when a mobile app or website asks for permission to share.
-You may also choose the audience you share to, whether it's to Friends, Only Me or a custom audience.
+You may also choose the audience you share to, whether it's to your friends, only yourself or a custom audience.
 This gives you more control over how and when you choose to share app activities back to Facebook.